emoose/idaxex/README.md

 ## Install
 Builds for IDA 7.2-7.5, both 32-bit and 64-bit, are available in the releases section.

-To install the loader simply extract the release zip into your IDA\loaders\ directory, eg. "C:\Program Files\IDA 7.0\loaders\idaxex64.dll"
+To install the loader just extract the contents of the folder for your IDA version (eg. ida75_win) into IDA's install folder (eg. C:\Program Files\IDA 7.5\)

 I recommend pairing this loader with the PPCAltivec plugin, an updated version for IDA 7 is available at yui-konnu's repo here: https://github.com/yui-konnu/PPC-Altivec-IDA